|What is the Age Range of pupils at Rushey Mead||11 to 16 years|

-Children and young people with ASD, including Asperger’s Syndrome and Autism, are likely to have particular difficulties with social interaction.
+Children and young people with ASD are likely to have particular difficulties with social interaction.

 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

 Members of the inclusion faculty and full staff team have training in ASD and SLCN.

 Advice is provided and shared with staff.

-The LCI ASD link teachers work with individuals and provide specific advice for school.
+The CLCI ASD link teachers work with individuals and provide specific advice for school.

-The Educational Psychologist provides advice and strategies for individual students.
+The Educational Psychologist provides advice and strategies for individual scholars.

 Personalised support guided by professionals where necessary.

-Support for learning difficulties may be required when children and young people learn at a slower pace than their peers, even with appropriate differentiation.
-Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD) or specific learning difficulties (Spld).
+Support for learning difficulties may be required for children and young people who learn at a slower pace than their peers, even with appropriate differentiation.
+Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD) or specific learning difficulties (SpLD).

-On entry, the school assesses students’ cognition and earning through GLS CATs tests, reading, literacy, numeracy tests are conducted and previous attainment levels at KS2 are reviewed.
+On entry, the school assesses scholars’ cognition and learning through MIDYIS tests, literacy tests are conducted and previous attainment levels at KS2 are reviewed.
 If any concerns are raised then further assessments and advice is sought.

 Interaction Support Team (LCI) provide advice and guidance with assessments, suggesting and implementing programmes to meet individual needs.